-Let’s face it, the music industry is run by greedy racist sexist homophobic conservative sociopathic tacky old white “straight” cis male fucking idiots.
-But somehow by some incomprehensible miracle, there still manages to be good music that seeps through cracks in the industry…and III Points was smart/lucky enough to feature some of them!
+Let’s face it, the music industry is run by greedy, racist, sexist, homophobic, sociopathic, tacky, white, “straight”, cis, male fucking idiots.
+But somehow, by some incomprehensible miracle, there still manages to be good music that seeps through the cracks in the industry…and III Points was smart/lucky enough to feature some of them!
 The crown jewel of III Points was a pentagram of 5 femme performers piercing through the nights of the weekend.

 Yaeji consummated a devoted orgy of local fans that nobody saw coming — especially for her first time in Miami!
 She actually showed everybody what it really means to be an underground superstar.
 It was a literal outbreak of sweaty writhing and rapping along to her English AND Korean lyrics.

 Pussy Riot was obviously a countercultural moment of feminist power.
 Blending punk sounds with schoolgirl choreography along with their iconic look, they whisper and scream against society’s bullshit.
-Even if you don’t know the fucked up shit they’ve been through in Russia, know this: they’re not fucking around.
+Even if you don’t know the injustices they’ve been through in Russia, know this: they’re not fucking around.

 When it came to the overall vibe, III Points played out like a Suwannee fest for aspiring IG baddies.